kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: voice_url

-      The URL Twilio will request when the sandbox number is called.
+      The URL Telapi will request when the sandbox number is called.

    .. attribute:: voice_method